dimanikulin/fva/FVADocMD/WhatILearnedAsProductManager.md

 # Content

 ## Design Thinking
-&nbsp;&nbsp;&nbsp; The first product I was thinking about was "FVA Tool Set".
+The first product I was thinking about was "FVA Tool Set".
 Subsequently, another product came to my mind.
 As a result, a Product Line came about.

 - "Hold on, you started from thinking of products, right?", - you will ask me.